Is Selling on Amazon FBA Worth It (Audio)

 While FBA can be highly rewarding, relying solely on Amazon poses risks if changes in policy or unexpected account issues arise.
 Consider:

-• Listing on your own website or other ecommerce platforms.
+• Listing on your own website or other e-commerce platforms.

 • Using a hybrid fulfillment model, with some stock in Amazon’s warehouses and some stored in-house.